 He pounded the door, screaming at you to open it.

 I ran inside my closet and slid the door closed.
-Huddled in the corner like an earthquake duck-and-cover victim, I reached up and yanked my winter coat over my head.
+Huddled in the corner like an earthquake duck-and-cover victim, I reached up and yanked my winter coat over my head to muffle the sounds.
 I begged God to please send someone to save me, to please send an angel.

 When I awoke the next morning, I was in a fetal position, my pajamas drenched in urine.

 Irene: It was.
 Over the years, I'd worked with this incident using a variety of therapeutic modalities, but I knew I hadn't gotten to the heart of it.
 So, as part of my master's coursework, I used the Gestalt technique of inviting seven-year-old-Ireenie to speak.